-We have three parent conferences during the year, one each in the fall, winter, and spring.
+We have two parent conferences during the year, one each in the fall and one in the spring.
+A parent may request a third conference if he or she has any additional concerns during the school year.
 At the first conference, we like to hear about the child so that we have a wider frame of reference for making his/her experience at Earthplace a positive one.
 The teacher will ask about things that are important to the family in order to help the child grow and learn.
 The teacher will share a short written form in the fall.
-In the winter and the spring, we discuss the child's experience at preschool and share the child’s development in relationship to the Connecticut Preschool Benchmarks using a Child Profile Form.
-The Chickadees use the Family Form at the first conference and then a form based on the Creative Curriculum at the subsequent two conferences.
+We will also discuss the child's first experiences with the standards-based assessments using the Connecticut Preschool Assessment Framesork Child Profile Form.
+In the spring, we further discuss the child's individual progress, strengths, and areas of need.
+The Chickadees use the Family Form at the first conference and then a form based on the Creative Curriculum at the other conference.

 In order to continue building an Earthplace community we have created a parent organization.
 Each class has a room parent who represents their class and meets with the chair of the parent organization.
 We ask parents to chair the individual committees, such as the book fair with Main Street Books, Original Art Works, Silent Auction, Ice Cream Social, Mini-Fair Day, Teacher Appreciation Luncheon, Woodworking, Quality Control, and Garden Committees.